axeluhl/sailing-analytics/wiki/data-mining-architecture.md

 * Race Name: `505 Race 1`
 * Leg Type: `UPWIND`

 And the dimensions to group by would be the list `[Regatta Name, Race Name, Leg Type]`, then the resulting group key would be `Kieler Woche 2014 (505 Race 1 (UPWIND))`.
+The `Functions`, that are given to the grouping processor have to meet some conditions or an exception will be thrown upon construction:

+* The given iterable mustn't be `null`.
+* The given iterable mustn't be empty.
+* Every `Function` has to be a dimension.

 There's also the abstract class `AbstractParallelMultiDimensionalNestingGroupingProcessor<DataType>` (that is implemented by the dimensions value processor), that implements the functionality to build the nested key out of a collection of dimensions.
 It has the abstract method `createGroupKeyFor`, that has to implement the concrete key creation for the data element for a single dimension.

 #### Extraction Processor

 Extraction processors are used to get statistic value of a grouped data element.
 The class `ParallelGroupedElementsValueExtractionProcessor<DataType, FunctionReturnType>` is a concrete processor, that takes `GroupedDataEntry<DataType>` as input elements and has `GroupedDataEntry<FunctionReturnType>` as result elements.
 It needs a [Statistic Function](#Statistics) to extract the statistic value from the data elements, which is done in its instructions.
 If the statistic value is `null`, then an invalid result (created with the method `createInvalidResult`) is returned.
 If the value is something else, then the statistic value grouped by the key of the data element is returned.

 ### Aggregators

-*This section is under construction.*
+Aggregators are special processors, that are used to aggregate a collection of input elements (e.g. grouped statistic values) to a single result element (e.g. grouped statistic aggregate).
+The abstract class `AbstractParallelStoringAggregationProcessor<InputType, AggregatedType>` should be used to implement new aggregators.
+It creates instructions, that store the input element in a collection, that depends on the concrete implementation.
+The concrete aggregators doesn't have to use a concurrent collection, because the abstract aggregator handles the locking before storing an input element.
+The instructions always return an invalid result (created with the method `createInvalidResult`).
+This has the effect, that there won't be a result element forwarded to the result receivers, when the instruction has been executed.
+This is because the standard aggregator needs all input elements before it can calculate the aggregate.
+This is done in the implementation of the method `finish`.
+The calculated aggregate will then be forwarded to the result receivers.
+The abstract aggregator has two abstract methods:

+* The method `storeElement`, that is called in the instructions to store the given element in the specific collection.
+* The method `aggregateResult`, that is called in the `finish` method.
+It calculates the aggregate for the stored input elements and returns a single result element.

+**It's important to add a new entry to the enum `AggregatorType`, after a new type of aggregator has been implemented.** The aggregator won't be displayed in the generic data mining UI otherwise.
+This is legacy code from the previous architecture and will be removed in the future development.

+There are some concrete aggregators, that have `GroupedDataEntry<DataType>` as `InputType` and `Map<GroupKey, Double` as `ResultType`.
+Most of them have `Double` as `DataType`, but some of them are type independent.
+This has the effect, that currently the `ReturnType` of [Statistics](#Statistics) has to be `Double` or has to be autocasted or wrapped to `Double`.
+It is planned to use `ScalableValue` instead of `Double`, which will make the aggregation more flexible.
+These are the concrete aggregators for the statistic aggregation:

+* Sum (implemented by `ParallelGroupedDoubleDataSumAggregationProcessor`)
+* Average (implemented by `ParallelGroupedDoubleDataAverageAggregationProcessor`)
+* Median (implemented by `ParallelGroupedDoubleDataMedianAggregationProcessor`)
+* Maximum (implemented by `ParallelGroupedDoubleDataMaxAggregationProcessor`)
+* Minimum (implemented by `ParallelGroupedDoubleDataMinAggregationProcessor`)
+* Count (implemented by `ParallelGroupedDataCountAggregationProcessor`)
+	* This aggregator is type independent and can be used with any `GroupedDataEntry<?>`

+There's also the special aggregator `ParallelGroupedDataCollectingAsSetProcessor<DataType>`, that returns a `Map<GroupKey, Set<DataType>>` as result element.
+There's no entry in the enum `AggregatorType`, because this aggregator shouldn't be used by the end users.
+It is used to collect all dimension values of a collection of data elements.

 ### Processor Instructions